What is it that makes a digital news story so different from its print cousin?

-What’s different about digital?
+What’s different about writing for online?

 When every word (and click) counts, writing shorter, sharper stories for mobile news takes focus and a new set of skills for journalists.
 Stories need to be stripped back and exciting headlines must immediately peak the interest of readers.
 It’s crowded out there, and we are now all competing for the shortest of attention spans.

 In a generation of ‘pick up, put down, move on’, the first sentence is the hardest working one in the whole story.
 Articles cannot stretch into the thousands of words.
 There is only around 500 words available to share the news, before concentration wanes and we look elsewhere for the next big story.

 What digital journalism offers above and beyond other avenues, is the opportunity to engage with their audiences on multiple platforms.
 From mobile, to tablet, and social media, the global population can turn anywhere for the latest updates.

 To really understand what’s going on, and what is working, then in steps analytics.
 Digital journalism can’t work without it.